All You Need Is Love: Main portion

-"All You Need Is Love" contains an asymmetric time signature and complex changes.
+"All You Need Is Love" contains numerous and asymmetrical time signature changes.
 Musicologist Russell Reising writes that, although the song represents the peak of the Beatles' overtly psychedelic phase, the change in metre during the verses is the sole example of the experimental aspect that typifies the band's work in that genre.
 The main verse pattern contains a total of 29 beats, split into two 7/4 measures, a single bar of 8/4, followed by a one bar return of 7/4 before repeating the pattern.
 The chorus, however, maintains a steady 4/4 beat with the exception of the last bar of 6/4 (on the lyric "love is all you need").
 The prominent cello line draws attention to this departure from pop-single normality, although it was not the first time that the Beatles had experimented with varied metre within a single song: "Love You To" and "She Said She Said" were earlier examples.

-The song is in the key of G and the verse opens (on "There's nothing you can do") with a G chord and D melody note, the chords shifting in a I–V–vi chord progression while the bass simultaneously moves from the tonic (G) note to the root note of the relative minor (E minor), via an F♯, supporting a first inversion D chord.
-After the verse "learn how to play the game, it's easy", the bass alters the prolonged V (D) chord with F♯, E, C and B notes.
-The song includes a dramatic use of a dominant or V chord (here D) on "It's easy."
-The "Love, love, love" chant involves chords in a I–V^{7}–vi shift (G–D–Em) and simultaneous descending B, A, G notes with the concluding G note corresponding not to the tonic G chord, but acting as the third of the E minor chord; this also introducing the E note of the Em chord as a 6th of the tonic G scale.
+The song is in the key of G and the verse opens (on "There's nothing you can do") with a G chord and D melody note.
+The verse has a I–V–vi chord progression with the bass simultaneously moving from the tonic (G) note to the root note of the relative minor (E minor) via an F♯, supporting a first inversion D chord.
+After the verse "learn how to play the game, it's easy", the bass alters the prolonged V (D) chord on the line "it's easy" with F♯, E, C and B notes.
+The "Love, love, love" chant involves chords in a I–V–vi shift (G–D–Em) with the notes B, A, G at the top.
+The concluding G note does not correspond to the tonic G chord, but acts as the third of the E minor chord.
 Supporting the same melody note with different and unexpected chords has been termed a characteristic Beatles technique.

 According to Reising, the lyrics advance the Beatles' anti-materialistic message and are an "anthemic tribute" to universal love in which "nothing is tempered or modulated".
 He says that Lennon favours words such as "nothing", "no one", "nowhere" and "all", thereby presenting a series of "extreme statements" that conclude with "the final reversals of 'All you need is love' and 'Love is all you need'".